aborkowski/cfengine-mpf/MPF.md

 **Notes:**

-* The order in which bundles are actuates is not guaranteed.
+* The order in which bundles are actuated is not guaranteed.
 * The agent will error if a named bundle is not part of inputs.

 **History**: Added in 3.10.0